PrismLibrary/Prism/README.md

 | [Prism.StructureMap][8]| X  |     |     |
 | [Prism.Ninject][9]    |  X  |     |     |

 Note that adding the container-specific package to your project, will also pull in the correct platform-specific package and the core PCL library.
-E.g. when you'd like to use Unity in a WPF project, add the Prism.Unity package
+E.g. when you'd like to use Unity in a WPF project, add the Prism.Unity package and the rest will be pulled in as well.

 ![NuGet package tree](Documentation/images/NuGetPackageTree.png)